chrisnoonan98675/site/xl-deploy/concept/team-foundation-server-2015-plugin.markdown

 Before using the XL Deploy build task for TFS 2015 or Visual Studio Team Services, ensure that you have installed the build task as described in [Install a build task in TFS 2015](/xl-deploy/how-to/install-a-build-task-in-tfs-2015.html).

 Also, ensure that you are not searching for the custom activities used for XAML builds.
 For information about custom activities, refer to the [documentation on the XL Deploy plugin for earlier versions of TFS](/xl-deploy/concept/team-foundation-server-plugin.html).

+**Tip:** You can use the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=xebialabs.tfs2015-xl-deploy-plugin) to install the XL Deploy extension in VSTS.

 ## Using the XL Deploy build task